-Whether their data is collected through traditional methods (such as point-of-sale and call centre records) or digital sources (for example tracking web behaviour and social media interactions) employers are increasingly aware of the opportunities and risks it presents.
+Whether their data is collected through traditional methods, such as point-of-sale (POS) and call centre records, or digital sources - for example, tracking web behaviour and social media interactions - employers are increasingly aware of the opportunities and the risks it presents.

 Why study big data?

-Not only that, but jobs are available in all sectors because big data is used by every type of employer, from retail and banking to healthcare and manufacturing.
-It's a growing industry and looks set to get bigger - in 2014 Tech Partnership, the sector skills council, described big data as the 'new oil to power the digital economy'.
+Jobs are available in all sectors because big data is used by every type of employer, from retail and banking businesses to those involved with healthcare and manufacturing.
+It's also harnessed by government agencies and used to implement effective education systems.
+This is a growing industry that's only set to get bigger.

 There are many different jobs in big data, including: